Wszystkie najlepsze doświadczenia

 The amazing views over Skaftafell from Svínafellsjökull in summer.

 Svinafellsjokull is an outlet glacier of Vatnajokull, the largest ice cap in Europe.
-It is one of the country’s best places to go for glacier tours due to its incredible formations and excellent views.
+It is one of the country’s best places for glacier tours due to its incredible formations and excellent views.
 If you're planning on visiting Iceland and want to experience the majesty of Svinafellsjokull firsthand, here's how you can reach it, what you'll find there, and what you can see in the local area.

 Key Highlights